 In this post, I am going to outline how to fix a high-pitched whining noise in a car stereo.
 I have had issues with sound quality in my car stereo and I went out to find the answer to resolve my problems.
 Fixing a humming noise is not an easy task.
 The problem is that it’s hard to pinpoint the exact cause because there are many different components in your car stereo system, but fortunately, there are some steps you can take to troubleshoot and fix this annoying issue.

-Please make sure to troubleshoot safely and take all precautions when working with electricity.
+Please make sure to troubleshoot safely when working with electricity.
 Always remove the power from the battery to avoid electrical shock while working on the system.

 Table of Contents